St1ngLeR/Crashday-ASI-Pluginkit/README.md

 # Crashday ASI Pluginkit
 This a pack of various ASI plugins for Crashday in one repository.
 All plugins in this repo are made only for 1.2 version!

+This repository was created so that instead of creating many small repositories for plugins, there would be one big one with different small plugins.
+Some plugins have their own repositories, you can read about it below.

 ## Plugins list
 - [Widescreen Fix](#widescreen-fix)
 - [Adjustable Afterburner](#adjustable-afterburner)